-An SRE or Monitoring team responsible for monitoring not just one environment, but multiple environments in different physical locales and networks.
+An SRE or Monitoring team is responsible for monitoring not just one environment, but multiple environments in different physical locales and networks.

-- The metrics may be generated all over the world, but you only need to go one place to look at them.
+- The metrics may be generated all over the world, but you only need to go to one place to look at them.

 - Every environment can use whatever setup they like for monitoring or generating their metrics, no need for a specialist in each development team.

-- If the Graphite endpoint moves or changes, the new value needs to be rolled out to the whole fleet and appropriate services restarted to pick it up.
+- If the Graphite endpoint moves or changes, the new value needs to be rolled out to the whole fleet, and appropriate services restarted to pick it up.

 - All the benefits of a single environment setup.